colbad2/LaunchList/README.md

 -- displayModeButtonItem is internally managed and not exposed for DoubleColumn style.
 Returning an empty, disconnected UIBarButtonItem to fulfill the non-null contract.
 - any code TODOs
 - mark any change from the API data with // DATABASE CHANGE, and gather those changes to a single class
+- remvoe swiftlint diables if possible
+- missing_docs swiftlint violation should include all methods, not jsut public ones
 ### UI Features
 - use timeline event list for home screen, not just launches.
 - some images need a detailed image view (astronaut portraits, etc.)